49. NTNIC Poll Mode Driver

 49.4.1.
 Command line arguments

-Following standard DPDK command line arguments are used by the PMD:
+Following standard DPDK command line arguments are used by the PMD.

 <application> ... -a 0000:03:00.0[{,<NTNIC specific argument>}]

-The NTNIC specific argument format is:
+The NTNIC-specific argument format is

 <object>.<attribute>=[<object-ids>:]<value>

-Multiple arguments for the same device are separated by ‘,’ comma. <object-ids> can be a single value or a range.
+Multiple arguments for the same device are separated by commas.

 rxqs parameter [int]

-Specify number of Rx queues to use:
+Number of Rx queues to use.
+Example:

 -a <domain>:<bus>:00.0,rxqs=4,txqs=4By default, the value is set to 1.